 As water freezes, it expands and causes pressure on pipes and they can bust as an end result.
-Damage can occur not only in the pipes, but other areas of the home too (This Site will help you on that).
-In turn, this can be expensive to repair for homeowners so taking any type of precaution regarding frozen water pipes is always a good step, although if eventually you suffer from this issues the use of good plumber could be essential for this and services as the Plumbers serving Valley View, NV are one of the best options to deal with this issues.
+Damage can occur not only in the pipes, but other areas of the home, too.
+This can be expensive to repair for homeowners, so taking precautions to prevent frozen water pipes is always a good step.

-Below are a few steps to help prevent frozen pipes:
+Below are five steps to help protect against frozen pipes:

 - Close crawl spaces vents and also keep garage doors closed as well.

 - The thermostat is key when it comes to cold weather.
 Keep the temperature at 65° F at a minimum and if you are leaving for vacation then do not let it go below 55° F.

-- In extreme cold temperatures let water drip from a faucet.
-Even the smallest series of drops will help prevent frozen pipes.
+- In extreme cold temperatures, let water drip from a faucet.
+Even small drops will help prevent frozen pipes.

 - For outdoor items such as water hoses, make sure they are unscrewed from water faucets.
 It is also good practice to check other areas around the house where water lines may be located.
-When it comes to swimming pools, water should be drained as well.
+When it comes to swimming pools, water should be drained.